-The University of Iowa has recently established the Water Sustainability Initiative (WSI) to advance research, education, and outreach activities regarding the stewardship and responsible management of our water resources.
+The University of Iowa established the Water Sustainability Initiative (WSI) to advance research, education, and outreach activities regarding the stewardship and responsible management of our water resources.
 Working together, WSI hopes to identify key challenges on a local, regional, and global scale regarding the availability, quality, reuse, health impacts of water resources and its relationship to a changing climate.

-WSI is an interdisciplinary team of researchers and educators that encompasses the Colleges of Liberal Arts and Sciences, Public Health, Law, Engineering, the Graduate College, the Public Policy Center
+WSI is an interdisciplinary team of researchers and educators that encompasses the Colleges of Liberal Arts and Sciences, Public Health, Engineering, the Graduate College, the Public Policy Center

 , and the UI Flood Center